al9veda/InfraNodus/README.md

 You might also need to manually `npm build node-lemmer`

 Check out the config.json.sample file and edit it to add your own Evernote and Twitter API credentials.
+Then rename it to config.json.

 =================